-You will be informed when the Visa is ready and told when to come and collect it depending on the times the Embassy operate which will be communicated to you as well.
-You are expected to come with your application check list, original photographic ID and a photocopy of bio data page of passport.
+You will be informed when the Visa is ready and told when to come and collect it depending on the times the Embassy operates, which will be communicated to you as well.
+You are expected to come with your application checklist, original photographic ID and a photocopy of the biodata page of the passport.
 You will be alerted for collection when your passport arrives back at the UK application centre.

-Note: Third party cannot collect your document on your behalf, except you are a government representative, a parent collects for your child or children or you are collecting on behalf of your family if you applied together.
+Note: A third-party cannot collect your document on your behalf, except you are a government representative, a parent collects for your child or children or you are collecting on behalf of your family if you applied together.

-UK What Documents must I supply for a Tourist Visa?
+What Documents must I supply for a Tourist Visa to the UK?

-• Evidence of permission to be in UK if you are not a national of the UK.
+- Evidence of permission to be in the UK if you are not a national of the UK.
 E.g. Visa, green card, residence permit etc.

 The above list not exhaustive, and you are able to add further documents which will give credibility to your intention to tour the UK and further confirm that you have every intention to return to your country, once you have completed the trip.